csheldonhess/pain-salve-notes/README.txt

 - Osmanthus fragrans (Osmanthus) Flower
 - Chlorella vulgaris

-* Because someone, somewhere, listed them as useful for one of the uses I've listed.
+º Because someone, somewhere, listed them as useful for one of the uses I've listed.